rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 CW9166I-A-6                      CW9166I-A            6c8d.772e.63a0   cc9c.3ef7.e440   KWC26330BTF            Q5AF-9VQV-3Q2B

 ```
-To see the list of Meraki Capable APs from GUI go to **Configuration > Wireless > Migrate to Meraki Mode**
+To see the list of Meraki Capable APs from GUI navigate to **Configuration > Wireless > Migrate to Meraki Mode**

 ![](/images/migrate-to-meraki-gui-0.png)